axelvaldez/radical-companies/_posts/rads/2023-03-20-power-capital-and-contributions.markdown

 <h1>&nbsp;</h1>
  <p>In <span class='_paradigm'>FIAT</span> businesses, power comes from capital.
 By contrast, in <span class='_paradigm'>RADICAL</span> companies come from contributions.
 It is not a simple issue and in this post we look at it from four diffent views.</p>
  <p>In <span class='_paradigm'>FIAT</span> businesses, power includes financial, operations, and people.
-By contrast, in <span class='_paradigm'>RADICAL</span> companies the only &ldquo;power&rdquo; there is financial.
-Operations is lead by co-owners and nobody has coercive power over anybody else.</p>
+By contrast, in <span class='_paradigm'>RADICAL</span> companies Operations is lead by co-owners and nobody has coercive power over anybody else.
+Co-owners do get more or less Dividens based on what other co-owners recognize as their contributions.</p>

 <h1 class="_section"><span class='_paradigm'>FIAT</span></h1>